oconnor0/BeaconRoad/Book/328-Troll.md

 ## Troll

 - A mountain brought to life.
+Trolls do not age as others do and so do not die of old age.
+Instead they change over time as Esgyrn itself does.
+A Troll might look and act like a moss-covered rock for decades or centuries before slowly eroding into what appears to be a copse of trees atop a hill.
 * Living:
     * You are ensouled and biologically alive.
 - Senses: